(902) 542-8463

 3. Enjoy our delicious organic wine with friends and family along with organic food.
 Share your experience to amplify your impact for change.

 Here is the difference you’ll be making.
-When you purchase organic food like our certified organic vegan wine you are contributing to a greener planet.
+When you purchase organic food like our organic vegan wine you are contributing to a greener planet.

 • Grapes are one of the dirty dozen – 12 fruits and vegetables that are heavily sprayed with pesticides and you can avoid those residual pesticides in your wine by buying organic.